lnbits/myextension/README.md

 ## A template extension you can fork and use as a base for a template

 Let the hacking begin!
 After you have forked this extension you can copy functions from other extensions that you might need.

-Usually the README is used as a guide of how to us ethe extensiobn.
+The extension README is usually used as a guide of how to use the extensiobn.

 ### Usage